-The Group actively responds to national and industry initiatives on water conservation.
-In order to reduce water consumption, we have set a goal: gradually expand the proportion of water-saving devices to 100%.
-Besides, we have taken several water-saving measures, including the use of taps with water recycling systems and flow restrictors in a number of projects and the use of swimming water for toilet flushing and sanitation in our hotel business.
+The Group actively responds to the water conservation initiatives put forward by the government and industry.
+In order to reduce water consumption, we have set a target to gradually achieve 100% of water-saving fixtures across our operations.
+Several water-saving measures have been implemented, including the use of faucets equipped with water circulation systems and flow restrictors in multiple projects, as well as the reuse of swimming pool water for flushing toilets and other sanitary purposes in our hotel operations.